Lochnivar/ashverse/analysis/project-analysis-comprehensive.md

 **Update:** The cast list has been changed from "LOCKED CANON" to "PREFERRED STRUCTURE" with flexibility allowed.

 **Current Approach:**
-- Fairfax and Meade families are the preferred POV characters for each book.
+- Fairfax and Haskell families are the preferred POV characters for each book.
 - They are the "rock" that shows the effects of the PoD shift.
 - Other characters will be created and used as needed.
 - Flexibility is allowed if narrative demands it.

 **Core Rule Maintained:**
-- At least one Fairfax and one Meade alive and within smelling distance of every major event.
+- At least one Fairfax and one Haskell alive and within smelling distance of every major event.
 - This is the foundation - they show the effects of the PoD shift across generations.

 **Assessment:** This is the correct approach.
 The families provide continuity and perspective, but narrative flexibility is preserved.